 Q: I'm on a really tight budget.
 Where can I cut costs without losing out too much?
 A: This may seem contrary to my answer above, but hear me out.
 Generally, I would recommend cutting out the photo book, and trimming down on the number of images included in your package.
 What I would not recommend is whittling down your coverage hours.
-While this isn't true for all photographers, it is true for me: I hold on to client photos for a minimum of 3 years (though in all honesty, I'm still maintaining my archive all the way back to 2012).
+While this isn't true for all photographers, it is true for me: I hold on to client photos for a minimum of 1 year after the shoot date (though in all honesty, I'm still maintaining my archive all the way back to 2012).
 If finances change down the road, you can always come back to me and purchase editing, licensing to more photos, or a photo book.
 What you can't do is go back in time and have a photographer cover the hours you originally opted out of on your wedding day.

 Q: How long have you been doing photography?
 A: Professionally, since 2012!
 So, over a decade, now.
 I transitioned to being a full-time professional in January of that year, though I had been doing photography semi-professionally during college as well, from roughly 2008 through 2011.